signcl/docusaurus-prince-pdf/README.md

 npx docusaurus-prince-pdf -u https://openbayes.com/ --selector 'nav.custom-pagination-item--next > a'
 ```

-The following methods can be used to generate PDF from Docusaurus sites:
+## Why this package?

+I made a comparison list for the two methods of generating PDF from Docusaurus.

-## Method 1: Prince
+### Method 1: Prince

 The good: